JosephiusX/Colt-Bootcamp-2021/README.md

         467. Styling Reviews

         468. Deleting Reviews
             having problems with the redirect . need to check source code at end of section

-        469. Campground delete Middleware
+            ******* i put Id instead of id in the route

+        469. Campground delete Middleware if we delete the campground, all the reviews associated with it are still in the database but not accessable.

+            now when we delete the campground , all associated reviews are deleted as well.